Sinking into the Hara

 This "misogi" breathing is the basis of all Hara training and it is worth practicing every single day.

 How should you begin?
-Why not begin with becoming more aware (in the "mindfulness" sense) of how you are holding your body right now.
+Why not begin with becoming more aware of how you are holding your body right now.
 What is the relation of your chin to your chest, for example?
 Where is your gaze set?
 Is there any tension in your jaw?

 Negative emotions correlate with tenseness in the chest, shoulders, neck, and jaw.
 Note how feeling "anger" instantly makes your ribs feel tight.
 Note how feeling "scorn" makes your lips purse and eyes narrow, and how in a disgusted "sneer" your lips draw back from your teeth.
 Note how "worry" furrows your brow.
 Note how longing makes your eyes moist.
 Note how sadness causes your solar plexus to tighten and cut off your breathing.